3 Data Entry and Editing

 2. Select cell B2 and type the number 2.

-3. Select the area B1:B2 and drag the fill handle some cells downwards. .
+3. Select the range B1:B2 and drag the fill handle down several cells. .

 Table 3.1: Examples of pattern recognition.